-Yes, burnout is real.
-It can formally be described as a state of emotional, mental, and physical exhaustion that is caused by excessive and prolonged stress.
+Burnout is real, and it can be a huge problem!
+The formal definition can be described as a state of emotional, mental, and physical exhaustion that is caused by excessive and prolonged stress.
 What exactly does that look like?
-Employees get disengaged, they begin losing interest in what they’re doing at work, and soon enough, they’ll go out and find a new one.
+Employees get disengaged, they begin losing interest in what they’re doing at work, and soon enough, they’ll go out and find a new job.

-Burnout is the last thing employers want people to experience at their workplace.
-Yet Millennial Burnout Syndrome is a prevalent worry where millennials are constantly getting burnt out and “job-hopping” becomes the norm.
-Though it’s easy to cast aside the idea that burnout is something that is a persisting problem throughout many generations and hope that it’s something the next generation’s (Gen Z’s) workforce will magically miss, we can’t and we shouldn’t.
+Burnout is the last thing employers want people to experience at their workplace, yet Millennial Burnout Syndrome is a prevalent worry.
+Millennials are constantly getting burnt out and “job-hopping” has become the norm.
+Although it’s easy to hold to the idea that burnout is a persisting problem found in multiple generations, we can't and shouldn't hope that it’s something that will magically resolve itself with the next generation’s (Gen Z’s).
 The Gen Z workforce is busting through the doors and if employers begin disregarding burnout as an issue, they’ll see the same costly “job-hopping” trend in a new generation.
 Here are five solutions that’ll help your company through employee boredom and drive employee engagement up:

 1. Make employees part of the big picture.